Michael Owen: International career

 Owen was capped 89 times for England and scored 40 goals.
-He is sixth in the list of all-time top scorers for the England team, behind Wayne Rooney (53), Harry Kane (53), Bobby Charlton (49), Gary Lineker (48) and Jimmy Greaves (44).
-He is also England's second-highest goalscorer in competitive international matches, behind Rooney.
+He is sixth in the list of all-time top scorers for the England team, behind Harry Kane (61), Wayne Rooney (53), Bobby Charlton (49), Gary Lineker (48) and Jimmy Greaves (44).
 His 89 caps also place him as England's eleventh most capped player.

 Owen played for England at the 1998, 2002 and 2006 FIFA World Cups and the 2000 and 2004 UEFA European Championships.
 He scored goals in all but one of these tournaments, making him the only player ever to have scored in four major tournaments for England.

 Emergence

 Owen had a highly successful record at Youth level, playing for the England under-20 team at the 1997 FIFA World Youth Championship and scoring three goals in four games.
 He played once for the England under-21 team, scoring in a win over Greece at Carrow Road.

 He made his debut for the England senior team in a 2–0 friendly loss to Chile on 11 February 1998.
 This made Owen the youngest player to represent England in the 20th century at 18 years and 59 days of age.

 Owen's youthful enthusiasm, pace and talent made him a popular player across the country, and many fans were keen for him to be selected for the 1998 World Cup in France.
 In a pre-World Cup friendly against Morocco, Owen scored his first goal for England.
 The goal also made him the youngest ever player to have scored for England, until his record was surpassed by Wayne Rooney in 2003.